 The world economic crisis looms, and the HomeLink Home Exchange network continues to expand as more and more young families, professionals, and seniors look to home exchange as an expression of solidarity as well as a unique alternative to offer each other fabulous vacations thanks to the exchange of trust and collaboration, at no commercial cost.

 2013 marked HomeLink 60th birthday!
 HomeLink Home Exchange invests massively in a new central website featuring dynamic search engines, geo-localization, translation options, a more reliable internal messaging system, support services, and more.
 Finding the home exchange that fits each member’s aspirations becomes quick, easy and secure.
 Despite the growing impact of technology, people remain the heartbeat of HomeLink.
 With the new website, members discover more opportunities to share their interests, to find others with similar affinities, and to organize cultural and linguistic exchanges for their children.
 More than half a century later, with tens of thousands of active members, and 27 local representatives around the world, Homelink Home Exchange still remains a tight community, sharing common values of trust and respect.
 David Ostroff would have been proud.

-2018 sees HomeLink in celebration mode once again as we reach our 65th anniversary year serving members worldwide and ensuring the continuation of high quality home exchanges.
+2018 saw HomeLink in celebration mode once again as we reached our 65th anniversary year serving members worldwide and ensuring the continuation of high quality home exchanges.

 2021 sees us continue to offer our traditional, friendly, high standards in the exchange of homes.